Elections and Representation:

-Hear directly from former Members of Congress about the challenges shaping today’s Capitol and communities.
+Hear directly from former Members of Congress about the challenges shaping Congress and communities.
 Through candid interviews, they discuss gerrymandering, partisan primaries, money in politics, hyper-partisanship, and structural hurdles in Congress, sharing how these issues affect representation, policymaking, and local communities.
-Their reflections also highlight potential reforms, from fairer districting and ranked choice voting to process improvements, that could strengthen governance and restore trust in American democracy.
+Their insights highlight potential reforms, from fair districting and ranked choice voting to process improvements, that could strengthen governance and restore trust in American democracy.
+This report was compiled by FMC for this webpage in September of 2025.

 Four Major Themes

-Throughout the course of this project, four major themes were identified across political affiliations, geographies, and decades served: (1) Gerrymandering and Primaries, (2) Congressional Culture, (3) Reforms to Congress, and (4) A Divided America.
+Throughout the course of this project, four major themes were identified across political affiliations, geographies, and decades served: (1) Gerrymandering, Redistricting, and Partisan Primaries, (2) Congressional Culture, (3) Reforms to Congress, and (4) A Divided America.
 The following videos explore each of these themes in depth and how each one impacts a Member’s ability to govern effectively.

 1: Gerrymandering, Redistricting, and Partisan Primaries